Abdur Rashid Kardar

-Abdur Rashid Kardar (1904–1989) was an Indian film actor, director and producer.
+Abdur Rashid Kardar (2 October 1904 – 22 November 1989) was an Indian film actor, director and producer.
 He is credited with establishing the film industry in the Bhati Gate locality of Lahore, British India (now in Pakistan).

-Early career
+Early life and career

+A.R.
+Kardar was born into famous Arain Zaildar family of Bhaati Gate in Lahore called the Kardars.
+Cricket legend and first captain of Pakistan cricket team Abdul Hafeez Kardar.

 Kardar started as an arts scholar and a calligraphist making posters for foreign film productions and writing for newspapers of the early 1920s.
 His work would often lead him to meet filmmakers around India.

 In 1928, the first silent film, The Daughters of Today was released in Lahore at a time when the city only had nine operational cinema houses.
 Most of the films shown in theatres in Lahore were either made in Bombay or Calcuta, besides ones made in Hollywood or London.
 The Daughters of Today was the brain-child of G.K.
 Mehta, a former officer with the North-Western Railway, who had imported a camera into the country for this very project from London.
 He asked Kardar to assist him as an assistant director on the project and ended up giving Kardar his début role in his film as an actor.
 Muhammad Ismail, his friend and fellow calligraphist, accompanied Kardar in the making of the film.

 The film was produced in the first open studio in the city near the Bradlaw Hall.
 It is believed that some other films had been produced indigenously at the studios which had to be closed down for financial reasons.
 After finishing shooting for the film, Kardar was not approached for another role for a long time.
 Hailing from the Bhati Gate locality, where it was not unusual to find writers and poets, Kardar saw a viable future for a film industry.